qualityshepherd/brine/assets/posts/southern_coast.md

  5   | "You don't want to know what lurks in those murky depths."
  6   | "As ebb and flow commands."

-**0605 The Shattered Altar**
-The broken remnants of an ancient altar.
+**0605 The Shattered Altar** The broken remnants of an ancient altar.
 Shattered pillars—some larger than a man—lie scattered across the ground.
 At the center, a cracked stone slab is etched with strange markings.
 At night, **shadows** (Silent, Dreadful Presence, Corruptive Touch) move across the stones, twisting into monstrous forms.

+**0606 Shadow Walker** A robed woman sits cross-legged in sand, waiting for the right moment.
+At any second she might spring up and step into a shadow, walking through a disorienting maze of darkness before emerging elsewhere—though never quite where intended.
+She might teach this art... _but it will cost_.

 **0607 Runes in the Dunes** is a phenomenon that occurs at twilight.
 As the first light breaks over the horizon, intricate patterns like ancient runes emerge in the shifting sands.
 These patterns vary in complexity and design, appearing and disappearing with the rhythm of the sunrise.
 Locals believe these runes hold secrets or messages from the spirits of the desert.
 Others see them as a natural wonder, a testament to the enigma of the dunes.
 Regardless, witnessing the Runes in the Dunes is a captivating experience, drawing travelers and curious onlookers alike to behold the artistry of the desert dawn.